grab/engineering-blog/_posts/2023-10-11-scaling-marketing-for-merchants.md

 - Hyper-parameters tuning and auto promo design can increase sales and reduce promo spend for food campaigns.
 - Promo Designer optimises budget utilisation and increases the number of promo redemptions for food campaigns.
-- The Customer Response Model reduced promo spend for Mart promotional campaigns.
+- The Customer Response Model reduced promo spending for Mart promotional campaigns.

 ## Conclusion

-We have seen positive results with the implementation of Bullseye such as reduced promo spend and maximised budget spending returns.
+We have seen positive results with the implementation of Bullseye such as reduced promo spending and maximised budget spending returns.
 In our efforts to serve our merchants better and help them achieve their business goals, we will continue to improve Bullseye.
 In the next phase, we plan to implement a more intelligent service, enabling reinforcement learning, and online assignment.
 We also aim to scale AI adoption by onboarding regional promotional campaigns as much as possible.

 <small class="credits">Special thanks to William Wu, Rui Tan, Rahadyan Pramudita, Krishna Murthy, and Jiesin Chia for making this project a success.</small>